pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 TODO: Need to add proton prefixes to the YAML database `pext`, `ptop`, etc.

+For the logic of our algorithms, it is very important that TNU's are dated.

 **Example (TNU).** In this example we define a TNU, connect it to a nomenclature section via `po:contains`, use `cnt:chars` to dump the full string of the usage, and use DwC properties to encode more granular